TobikoData/sqlmesh/docs/concepts/tests.md

 ## Creating tests

 Test suites are defined using the YAML format.
-Each suite is a file whose name must begin with `test`, end in either `.yaml` or `.yml`, and is stored within the `tests/` folder of your SQLMesh project.
+Each suite is a file whose name must begin with `test`, end in either `.yaml` or `.yml`, and is stored under the `tests/` folder of your SQLMesh project.

 Tests within a suite file contain the following attributes: